TobikoData/sqlmesh/docs/integrations/engines/databricks.md

 ![Databricks state connection warning](./databricks/db-guide_sqlmesh-info-warning.png){ loading=lazy }

+!!! warning
-Databricks is not designed for transactional workloads and should not be used to store SQLMesh state in production deployments.
+    Databricks is not designed for transactional workloads and should not be used to store SQLMesh state even in testing deployments.

+    Learn more about storing SQLMesh state [here](../../guides/configuration.md#state-connection).

 ### Specify state connection